In mid 2018, SVC became aware of a potential issue with the medals being worn by the Honorary Colonel of 2 Air Wing HQ @ Bagotville.

 The winged blade badge of the SAS would be sewn on a tan beret, and not what appears to be either the head dress of the United Nations or the UK Army Air Corps.
 The distinctive parachute wings are SAS specific and awarded only to members of the SAS Regiment.

-He is also a convicted prohibited weapons manufacturer however, medals aren’t awarded that type of captivity…
+He is also a convicted prohibited weapons manufacturer however, POW medals aren’t “awarded” for a custodial sentence at Stoney Mountain Prison…

 Oh, we almost forgot the picture, remember the one with showing Evans as a SAS Sergeant in 1964?
 A quick image search shows that it’s actually Israeli Defence Force SF operators rehearsing just prior to the Entebbe Raid in 1976.